oist/optinist/docs/gui_flowchart.md

 </p>

 ## Finish Run
-If put on select tab in algorithm node, the node is finished running.
+If you put on select tab in algorithm node, the node is finished running.
-You can check result image, timseries or heatmap data at visualize page.
+You can check result image, timseries or heatmap data at the visualize page.
 <br>
 <p align="center">
 <img width="500px" src="https://github.com/oist/optinist/blob/develop/docs/images/flowchart/finish_run.png" alt="Finish Run" />
 </p>

 ## CSV Input
-Csv input is considered as many type, so it is black color and connect all arguments.
+Csv input could be any types, so it is shown in black color and could be connected with any arguments.
 <br>
 <p align="center">
 <img width="400px" src="https://github.com/oist/optinist/blob/develop/docs/images/flowchart/csv_connect.png" alt="CSV Connect" />